wrunion/epicodus-capstone/README.md

-### NYC Social Service Search
+## NYC Social Service Search / Epicodus React Capstone
+This project is the culimation of my studies in JavaScript/React front end web development at Epicodus.
-_React app for residents of New York City to search for social services they may be eligible for._
+It's a mobile-friendly web app designed for residents of New York City to search for social services.

-**Epicodus React Capstone**
 _Winter A. Runion, 6.21.2020_
 *****
-#### Background
-This project is the culimation of my studies in JavaScript/React front end web development at Epicodus.
-It's an intuitive UI developed using UX best practices, and built with React.

 #### Description
 The Social Services Finder allows people to enter criteria and search for services they may be eligible for.